 Welcome to the German Pacific School San Diego !

-We offer German classes to native and non-native speakers, from 3 years old through adults, with a core program for grades K-12.
-Our school year consists of 30 weeks and follows roughly the holiday schedule of the public schools.
+We offer German classes to native and non-native speakers, from 4 years old through adults, with a core program for grades K-12.
+Our school year consists of 30 weeks starting in September through early June the following year.
+Our instruction schedule follows roughly the holiday schedule of the public schools.

 Different language level classes are offered on Saturday mornings, weekday afternoons and weeknights, as well as field trips and camps with a diverse learning focus.